NeatyNut/-------/README.md

 - It's for expecting fresh man
-- I just want to use clustering based on x, y
+- I just want to use clustering based on x, y.